CockpitPP/CockpitPP_Android/tuto/tuto.md

 Welcome in the longest part, the view!

-Are we will make screenshots of the panel with buttons in every positions.
+We will make screenshots of the panel with buttons in every positions.

-One screenshot will show all the panel and will be the background of you panel.
+First screenshot will show all the panel with buttons in default position and will be the background of your panel.

 All the rest will be pieces of screenshots we will place over the background view to show to the user the position of the buttons.